godotengine/godot-docs/classes/class_fogmaterial.rst

 | *Getter*  | get_density()      |
 +-----------+--------------------+

-Sets the density of the :ref:`FogVolume<class_FogVolume>`.
+The density of the :ref:`FogVolume<class_FogVolume>`.
 Denser objects are more opaque, but may suffer from under-sampling artifacts that look like stripes.
+Negative values can be used to subtract fog from other :ref:`FogVolume<class_FogVolume>`\ s or global volumetric fog.

 ----